Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Concurrency.md

 \*thread, is a reference to a `pthread_t` type object (an unsigned integer that is `typedef` as the data type `pthread_t`)

+The second argument, indicated as attr, references a dynamically allocated attribute structure (see /usr/include/bits/pthreadtypes.h)

 ### Thread Code Life-cycle
 A thread has its own PC, Stack and Kernel Stack.
 It runs **independent** from the parent.